mongj/youtube-transcriber-api/README.md

 # youtube-transcriber-api

 Youtube's official API currently does not support fetching of a video's transcript.
-This API is built on [jdepoix's API](https://github.com/jdepoix/youtube-transcript-api), and provides a simple interface for retrieving pure-text transcripts for YouTube videos.
+This project is a RESTful API built on top of [jdepoix's API](https://github.com/jdepoix/youtube-transcript-api), and provides simple HTTP endpoints for retrieving pure-text transcripts for YouTube videos.
 It also provides the ability to translate transcripts into different languages.

 ## API Endpoints